-Abstract

-We prove the large-time asymptotic orbital stability of strictly entropic Riemann shock solutions of first order scalar hyperbolic balance laws, under piecewise regular perturbations provided that the source term is dissipative about endstates of the shock.
-Moreover the convergence towards a shifted reference state is exponential with a rate predicted by the linearized equations about constant endstates.
+Abstract.
+We prove the large-time asymptotic orbital stability of strictly entropic Riemann shock solutions of first-order scalar hyperbolic balance laws under piecewise regular perturbations provided that the source term is dissipative about endstates of the shock.
+Moreover, the convergence toward a shifted reference state is exponential with a rate predicted by the linearized equations about constant endstates.

-Keywords: Riemann shocks; asymptotic stability; scalar balance laws.
+Key words.
+Riemann shocks, asymptotic stability, scalar balance laws

-2010 MSC: 35B35, 35L02, 35L67, 35B40, 35L03, 37L15.
+AMS subject classifications.
+35B35, 35L02, 35L67, 35B40, 35L03, 37L15